Graduate Studies in English

 The MA Program

-In the Thesis program the student chooses five semester-long courses in consultation with the Director and Advisors of the program (see Course Offerings, below).
-Candidates are encouraged to select courses particularly relevant to their intended thesis research and to continue their exploration of the full range of periods and approaches in English literary study.
-Students should therefore enroll in courses that expand their coverage of the discipline.
+In the Thesis program the student chooses five semester-long courses in consultation with a member of the Graduate Administration Committee (see Course Offerings).
+Candidates are encouraged to select courses particularly relevant to their intended thesis research as well as to continue their exploration of the full range of periods and approaches in English literary study.
+The goal is to balance breadth of coverage with a deep concentration in one area of research specialization.
+Students should therefore enroll in some courses intended to expand their coverage of the discipline.
 The Master's thesis is written during and after course completion in close consultation with the thesis supervisor.
-In the Non-thesis program the student chooses seven semester-long courses in consultation with the Director and Advisors in the program.
+In the Non-thesis program the student chooses seven semester-long courses in consultation with a member of the Graduate Administration Committee.
 The Research Paper is undertaken during the period of course work and completed shortly thereafter.

 The PhD Program

-The doctoral program in English combines course work with an emphasis on independent research prior to and during the dissertation.
-Major and minor areas of concentration are established through course choice and dissertation subject, and a requirement of reading competence in one foreign language pertinent to the research area rounds out the student's academic profile.
+The doctoral program in English combines course work, undertaken in the first year (PhD2), with an emphasis in later years on independent research prior to and during the dissertation.
+Major and minor areas of concentration are established through course choices and the definition of the subjects for both the Compulsory Research Project (completed in PhD3) and the final PhD dissertation.
+A requirement of reading competence in one foreign language pertinent to the research area rounds out the student's academic profile.

-Departmental support for the candidate does not end with the award of the doctoral degree.
+Departmental support for the candidate does not end with the awarding of the doctoral degree.
 The Graduate Placement Officer is a faculty member assigned specifically to assist recent graduates with professional placement.
-The GPO will comment on covering letters and resumes, oversee the preparation of the student dossier and the running of the departmental dossier service, attend major conferences when possible in the company of recent graduates and draw on all possible professional contacts in an effort to place McGill's graduates promptly and effectively in the academic profession.
-In the last few years, McGill has been quite successful in placing its students in well-known universities in Canada and the United States.
+The Placement Officer will advise on cover letters, CVs, and other application materials; oversee the preparation of the student dossier; and draw on all possible professional contacts in an effort to place McGill's graduates promptly and effectively in the academic profession, including postdoctoral positions.
+McGill has been very successful in placing its students in well-known universities in Canada, the United States, and elsewhere.

-Each year the Department of English offers approximately fifteen semester-long graduate courses covering a broad range of English literature, drama and theatre, and cultural studies.
-Courses vary from year to year.
-In addition, students in the MA program or in PhD I are permitted to register for up to two seminars at the 500-level.
-These seminars also cover a wide range of periods and approaches.
+Each year the Department of English offers approximately fifteen semester-long 600/700-level graduate courses (600- and 700-level courses count as one level, not two), and an equivalent number of 500-level seminars, covering a broad range of English literature, drama and theatre, and cultural studies.
+Course topics vary from year to year.
+Students in the MA program and in PhD1 are permitted to register for up to two seminars at the 500-level.